Getting Started

 2. See the Installation section of the Using Breakout Server guide.

-Upload BreakoutFirmata to your I/O board
+Upload StandardFirmata to your I/O board

 This section assumes you are familiar with the Arduino application and the process of uploading new programs (‘sketches’) to the I/O board.
-If you are new to Arduino, please first see the Getting Started section for your platform (Mac, Windows or Linux) on the Arduino website.
+If you are new to Arduino, please first see the Getting Started section for your platform (Mac, Windows or Linux) on the website.

-BreakoutFirmata is a program that allows a client application running on a computer to communicate with the I/O board, and is just one application of the Firmata protocol.
-See firmata.org for a complete overview.
+StandardFirmata is a program that allows a client application running on a computer to communicate with the I/O board, and is just one application of the Firmata protocol.
+See for a complete overview.

 Wire a button and LED to your I/O board